yashoss/painting_car/README.md

 2. Any wet paint the car drives over should be repainted.
 3. The amount of paint used should be minimized.

+## Setup:

+The care will have 5 sensors:
+* 1 sensor on the front to detect how far from the edge of the wall the car is.
+* 2 sensors on either side of the car to measure it's distance from the bottom edge.
+* 2 sensors on either side of the car to detect whether paint along it's edge is dry.

 ## Approach:

 ### From the perspective of facing the wall.